pivotal/LicenseFinder/README.markdown

 ### Manually approving dependencies

 Whenever you have a dependency that falls outside of your whitelist, `license_finder` will tell you.
-If your business decides that this is an acceptable risk, you can manually approve the dependency by finding its section in the `dependencies.yml` file and setting its `approved` attribute to true.
+If your business decides that this is an acceptable risk, you can manually approve the dependency by using the `-a` or `--approve` option of the `license_finder` command.

 For example, lets assume you've only whitelisted the "MIT" license in your `config/license_finder.yml`.
 You then add the 'awesome_gpl_gem' to your Gemfile, which we'll assume is licensed with the `GPL` license.
 You then run `license_finder` and see the gem listed in the output: